 Cleaning break rooms and kitchens

-COVID-19 is most commonly transmitted through close contact, so having many employees eating in the same area could increase the risk of the virus being transmitted through your workforce.
+Covid-19 is most commonly transmitted through close contact, so having many employees eating in the same area could increase the risk of the virus being transmitted through your workforce.
 Encourage all employees to clean tables and chairs before and after each use with disinfectant wipes.

-Wash shared plates and utensils with warm, soapy water, and dry thoroughly using disposable paper towels.
+Wash shared plates and utensils with hot, soapy water, and dry thoroughly using disposable paper towels.
 If you have a shared microwave, coffee maker, cooking facilities, or water dispenser, make sure they are all wiped down before and after each use.
 Charge one employee with the responsibility of cleaning the handles and buttons of the most commonly used appliances to ensure they are all disinfected on a regular basis.

 While it isn’t your employees’ duty to clean the bathrooms in your workplace, they can take precautions to minimize the spread of all diseases in this area.
 Encourage them to avoid touching door handles, toilet handles, and faucets with bare skin, and to wash their hands thoroughly after using the restroom.
-Make sure the soap dispensers are filled, you provide plenty of disposable paper towels and have your cleaning company pay extra attention to high-touch areas during nightly cleans.
+Make sure the soap dispensers are filled, you provide plenty of disposable paper towels, and have your cleaning company pay extra attention to high-touch areas during nightly cleans.

 After hours cleaning